 The latest trends in the area of hybrid stepper motors include the addition (pre-integration by the motion-component supplier) of a linear screw and nut on this shaft to deliver a complete linear-motion solution.
 This makes steppers a more plug and play solution for customers.

 Other trends are the increase in double-shafted stepper motors as well as steppers with gearboxes.

 Jonas Proeger • Trinamic Motion Control: I don’t know how they build them, but the impressively small sizes of some motors is allowing for new applications.
-We’ve seen impressive designs for robotic-surgery applications, where there are six or more tiny motors in a fist-size end effector on a surgery robot.
+We’ve seen unprecedented designs for robotic-surgery applications, where there are six or more tiny motors in one fist-size end effector on a surgery robot.

 Most stepper motors are still operated in open loop, and that’s going to be the case for a long time — because after all, one of the biggest benefits of stepper motors is how they can offer reliable and precise positioning at low cost without the need of a feedback system.
 That said, we see a rise of closed-loop systems making stepper motors full-fledged servos — and they don’t have to hide behind their bldc or dc siblings.